 Editor-in-Chief - Christopher Berg: Twitter/@SnarkyCop.
 While working in law enforcement, Christopher co-founded Blue Lives Matter with other police officers in 2014.
 As a police officer, Christopher focused on DUI enforcement of drunk and drugged drivers.
 He resigned from his job as a police officer to run the publishing operations at Blue Lives Matter.
 Before becoming a police officer, he worked as a law enforcement dispatcher trainer.

-Christopher is a professional member of the Online News Association, National Shooting Sport Foundation, and is a Poynter Prepared Member.
+Christopher is a professional member of the Online News Association and the National Shooting Sport Foundation.

 Managing Editor - Sandy Malone: Twitter/@SandyMalone_.
 Prior to joining Blue Lives Matter, Sandy wrote the Politics.Net column for the Wall Street Journal and was managing editor of Campaigns & Elections magazine.
 More recently, she was an internationally-syndicated columnist for Conde Nast (BRIDES), The Huffington Post, and Monsters and Critics.
 Sandy and her husband Bill, a retired police captain and former SWAT commander for the Metro Transit Police in Washington, DC, ran a destination wedding planning business on Vieques Island, Puerto Rico for 10 years after his retirement, before relocating stateside following Hurricane Maria.
 She is the star of TLC's reality show "Wedding Island" and the author of a book called "How to Plan Your Own Destination Wedding: Do-It-Yourself Tips from an Experienced Professional."

 Writer - Holly Matkin: Holly is a former probation and parole officer who is married to a sheriff's deputy.
 She is a regular contributor to Signature Montana magazine, and has written feature articles for Distinctly Montana magazine.